Rosebel gold mine

-The Rosebel gold mine is jointly owned by Iamgold (95%) and the government of Suriname (5%).
+The Rosebel gold mine is jointly owned by Zijin Mining (95%) and the government of Suriname (5%).

 The mine is located in the mineral-rich Brokopondo District in northeastern Suriname, South America.
 The Rosebel property lies approximately 85 kilometers south of the capital city of Paramaribo.
 The mining concession covers 170 square kilometers.

 History

 Gold was first discovered in the Rosebel area in 1879 when small-scale miners were reported to have been working on the concession.
 Since its discovery, the land has been both publicly and privately owned and operated.
 Notable private owners have included Placer Development of Vancouver from 1974 to 1977, the Grasshopper Aluminum Company from 1979 to 1985 and Golden Star Resources Ltd. from 1992.
 In October 2001, Cambior acquired Golden Star's interest in the Rosebel property.

 Commercial production commenced in February 2004.
 Iamgold acquired Rosebel as part of its acquisition of Cambior in late 2006.
 In 2008 total employment at the mine was 1199 people.
 The property is accessible via paved and all-weather gravel roads from Paramaribo, a drive of about 110 kilometers.
 There is a small airstrip located onsite approximately 2 kilometers from the mill operations.
 The Rosebel concession owns this Gross Rosebel Airstrip, which is 1 kilometer long and security personnel is responsible for airstrip maintenance and lighting.
 Rosebel's power is sourced from the nearby Afobaka Dam and from a diesel generation plant.

 In June 2013, IAMGOLD and the government of Suriname signed the agreement extending the lease until 2042.

 On May 28, 2014, IAMGOLD began installation of what will be the largest solar panel project in Suriname.
 The project will cost $14 million and, will increase the power available to the mine.